My wise mother always reminds me, “Scatter your fire, and you miss the mark.”

 For artists, focus is important because it defines what we want to do, how we do it, and whether we did it successfully.

 I’ve broken focus into three key areas that every artist encounters while completing a work.
-In my case it’s a painting.
+In my case, it’s a painting.

 Let me explain:

-- Focus #1: What do I want to paint and why do I want to paint it?
+• Focus #1: What do I want to paint and why do I want to paint it?

-Paintings give birth in my mind long before touching the canvas.
-The process involves creative discrimination: why is the subject appealing, what is the color or symbolic message involved, what does it mean to me, what do I want the painting to say?
-I carry the gestation period with me wherever I go; while I’m at work, while I’m on my walk or in the shower, even when I’m sleeping.
+I carry the creative-spark period with me wherever I go; while I’m at work, while I’m on my walk, or in the shower, even when I’m sleeping.

 The thinking process inevitably leads me to why I want to paint that subject.
 Then when I’m ready to paint, I know what I’m doing (and why)!
 I think this is especially important to artists who have to be away from their studios for other jobs.
 It clarifies the reason for putting forth all the effort that a painting inevitably requires.

-- Focus #2: How am I going to paint it?
+• Focus #2: How am I going to paint it?

 Since I already know what I want to paint and why, the ‘how am I going to paint it’ part has been solved.
-This is because subject often defines technique.
+This is because the subject often defines the technique.
 But, I still need to break down a few areas:

-Resources: depending on what I’m painting, I might need models, props, a still life set up or photography.
+Resources: Depending on what I’m painting, I might need models, props, a still life setup, or photography.
 Do I have everything I need?

-Sketch/Transfer/Paint: getting the composition onto the medium (canvas or paper) and starting to paint is always the best part.
-I feel like I’ve accomplished so much.
 Now it’s just a matter of giving my idea life through paint!
-I step back often and analyze how it looks, get a cup of tea and let the painting sink into my subconscious, after all, it’s been there for a long time!
-I take my time to feel good about what I’m doing, and enjoy the process.
+I step back often, analyze how it looks, get a cup of tea, and let the painting sink into my subconscious.
+I take my time to feel good about what I’m doing and enjoy the process.

-- Focus #3: Did I successfully paint it and would I paint it again?
+• Focus #3: Did I successfully paint it, and would I paint it again?

 Questions to ask include:

-- Was I successful in what I originally set out to do?
+1. Was I successful in what I originally set out to do?
 Did the technique match the subject?

-- Did I learn anything?
+2. Did I learn anything?

-- Would I paint this subject again?
+3. Would I paint this subject again?

-- If I can say yes, then the process was all worth it.
+4. If I can say yes, then the process was all worth it.
 If I can’t say yes, what went wrong?

-When you think about it, focus is really a careful process of planning.
-We plan many things in our lives: doctor’s appointments, birthday parties, weddings.
-Why not our artistic endeavors?
-So many people think artists conjure artworks from some magical talent that other people don’t have.
-That’s not true.
-Successful artists, like musicians, dancers and writers, practice, practice, practice; spending time, thought, effort and energy.
+Successful artists, like musicians, dancers, and writers, practice, practice, practice, spending time, thought, effort, and energy.
 They have regular schedules for the things they must accomplish.
-As artists we owe it to ourselves to make what precious time we have available for our art, as valuable as possible.
+As artists, we owe it to ourselves to make what precious time we have available for our art as valuable as possible.

 Thank you to Marie for sharing these insightful and useful suggestions to help her fellow fine artists keep their focus!

-< Marie Wise is an artist and public relations professional from Southwest Washington State.
+Marie Wise is an artist and public relations professional from Southwest Washington State.
 She works by day in public relations, and spends her evenings and weekends painting in her home studio overlooking the scenic Columbia River.

-If you enjoyed this article you might like to read:
+If you enjoyed this article, you might like to read:

 Boost Art Productivity with Short Studio Sessions